Definability of derivations in the reducts of differentially closed fields: Model theoretic properties of the reducts

 \begin{corollary} If $R$ is non-algebraic and finite then the reduct $\mathcal{F}_{R}$ does not admit elimination of quantifiers. \end{corollary} \begin{proof} Suppose $R$ is not algebraic but $\mathcal{F}_{R}$ has quantifier elimination.
 Then any formula with one free variable must be equivalent to a Boolean combination of algebraic polynomial equations (in the language of rings) and formulas of the form

 where $Q \in R$ is an $n$-ary predicate and $p_i$'s are algebraic polynomials.
-But clearly if such a formula has finite Morley rank then the latter is uniformly bounded, i.e. there is a bound which is the same for all formulas (remember that $R$ is finite).
+But clearly if such a formula has finite Morley rank then the latter is uniformly bounded, i.e. there is a bound which is the same for all formulas of finite Morley rank (remember that $R$ is finite).
 This contradicts Proposition \ref{rank}. \end{proof}

 One sees that although in the case $R=\{ \mathbb{D} \}$ the reduct does not have quantifier elimination, it is nevertheless model complete.
-This is always true if $\D$ is existentially definable.
-We show that below.
+In general it is true if $\D$ is existentially definable.
+We show this below.

 \begin{lemma} Let $\mathcal{M}$ be a structure.
-If a function $f:M^n \rightarrow M$ is existentially definable in $\mathcal{M}$ then it is also universally definable. \end{lemma} \begin{proof} If $\phi(\overline{x},y)$ defines $f$ then so does $\forall z (z=y \vee \neg \phi(\overline{x},z))$. \end{proof}
+If a function $f:M^n \rightarrow M$ is existentially definable in $\mathcal{M}$ then it is also universally definable. \end{lemma} \begin{proof} If $\phi(\bar{x},y)$ defines $f$ then so does $\forall z (z=y \vee \neg \phi(\bar{x},z))$. \end{proof}

-\begin{proposition} If $\D$ is existentially definable in $\mathcal{F}_{R}$ then $T_{R}= \Th (\mathcal{F}_R)$ is model complete. \end{proposition} \begin{proof}[Proof 1] Suppose that $\D$ is existentially definable.
+\begin{proposition} If $\D$ is existentially definable in $\mathcal{F}_{R}$ then $T_{R}:= \Th (\mathcal{F}_R)$ is model complete. \end{proposition} \begin{proof} Suppose that $\D$ is existentially definable.
 Take an arbitrary formula $\varphi \in \mathfrak{L}_{R}$.
 In the language of differential rings it is equivalent to a quantifier-free formula, i.e. to a Boolean combination of differential equations.
 Each differential equation is existentially definable in the reduct and, by Lemma \ref{exist-univ}, it is also universally definable.
 Substituting existential definitions in positive parts (i.e. equations) and universal definitions in negative parts (inequations), we get an existential formula in the language $\mathfrak{L}_{R}$.
-Thus any formula in the language of the reducts is equivalent to an existential formula.
-This is equivalent to model completeness. \end{proof} \begin{proof}[Proof 2] Suppose $\varphi(x,y)$ is an existential formula defining $\D$.
-Let $\mathcal{K}_{R} \subseteq \mathcal{L}_{R}$ be two models of $T_{R}$.
-Since $\D$ is definable, there are derivations $\D_K$ and $\D_L$ on $K$ and $L$ respectively which are \textit{compatible} with $R$ (see the beginning of the next section).
-Take any $a,b \in K$.
-Then $\mathcal{K}_{R} \models \varphi(a,b)$ if and only if $\mathcal{L}_{R} \models \varphi(a,b)$.
-This shows that $\D_K \subseteq \D_L$ which, with model completeness of $\DCF_0$, implies model completeness of $T_{R}$. \end{proof}
+Thus any formula in the language of the reduct is equivalent to an existential formula.
+This is equivalent to model completeness. \end{proof}

-Thus model completeness is the deepest possible level of quantifier elimination that we can have for $T_R$.
-As we will see in the last section under some nice assumptions definability of $\D$ will imply that $T_R$ is model complete.
+Thus, model completeness is the deepest possible level of quantifier elimination that we can have for $T_R$.
+As we will see in the last section, under a natural assumption, definability of $\D$ will imply that $T_R$ is model complete.